paulscherrerinstitute/ecmccomp/README.md

 # ecmccomp: Components library for ecmc

 This repo contains component configurations for ecmc.
 A component can be a motor, encoder or a special configuration.
-Component configurations/paremeters are stored in engineering units in files.
+Component configurations/parameters are stored in engineering units in files.
 Only one file per component is needed.

 The applyComponent.cmd applies a component to a ethercat slave including:
 * Validation that the slave supports the componenet.
 For instance a motor component can be applied to a drive-slave but not a encoder-slave.
 * Validates that the custom macros are supported by the slave and component combination
-* Applies the configuration
+* Applies the configuration (including conversion from engineering units to the units needed by the slave)

+The same component configuration can therefore be used for differet types of ethercat slaves.

 ## Apply a component to a slave
 ```